lineageos4microg/docker-lineage-cicd/README.md

     the restricted one, `no` for none of them

-If in doubt, use `restricted`: note that packages that requires the FAKE_SIGNATURE permission must be embedded in the build by adding them in
+If in doubt, use `restricted`: note that packages that requires the FAKE_SIGNATURE permission must be included in the build as system apps (e.g. as part of GMS or `CUSTOM_PACKAGES`)

- * `CUSTOM_PACKAGES`

-Extra packages can be included in the tree by adding the corresponding manifest XML to the local_manifests volume.

 ### Proprietary files